Booking lessons is very simple:

 If you have lost the email and did not add the lesson to your calendar, you can contact your tutor to request the change.
 However, note that emailing your tutor for rescheduling/cancellation is not recommended as the email may not be seen in time to allow your request.
 Sending a message on Skype may also not be seen until it’s too late.

 After you have booked a lesson, you’ll see that on the right side of the confirmation page you are able to Register For An Account.
 This is completely optional.
-The main benefit is that you can then log in and view/reschedule/cancel your upcoming lessons directly via the website, rather than having to do so via your confirmation emails or via the lessons in your calendar.
+The main benefit is that you can then log in and view/reschedule/cancel your upcoming lessons directly via the website, rather than having to do so via your confirmation emails or via the appointment reminder in your calendar.

 If you choose not to register, you’ll still be able to view/reschedule/cancel your lessons either via your booking confirmation emails or via your Google/Outlook/iCal calendar (as long as you’ve added your lessons directly to your calendar via the website).